What is an invasive species? Are all non-native species invasive?

 “Native” and “exotic” refer to whether or not a species was present in a given ecosystem before a given time: usually the date of European settlement.
 For instance, everyone can agree that white oaks are native to Maryland because they have been here for thousands of years.
 Similarly we can all agree that English boxwoods are exotic because they were brought to North America by English colonists to grace the grounds of America’s plantations.

 “Invasive” describes a species that, when introduced into an ecosystem aggressively establishes itself at the expense of native plants or animals.
-Mile-a- minute vine, with its amazing growth speed, nasty thorns, and ability to entirely smother better-behaved plant species, is an example of a species that is both exotic and invasive.
-But any gardener who has had to deal with a poison ivy infestation can attest that this native species has a very invasive character.
+Mile-a- minute vine, with its amazing growth speed, nasty thorns, and ability to entirely smother native plant species, is an example of a species that is both exotic and invasive.
+Kudzu, gypsy moths, and English sparrows are commonly-known exotic invasive species.

 “Invasive” is also commonly applied to species that cause economic difficulties in cultivated landscapes.
 The commonest examples of these species are the plants we refer to as “weeds”, many of which are in fact native species that aggressively invade our painstakingly cultivated gardens of exotic species.

 So the original home of a species (its nativity) and its invasiveness are not necessarily related terms.
-We often think of invasive species as being exotic because the most aggressive invaders tend to be exotic.
-Kudzu, gypsy moths, and English sparrows are commonly-known exotic invasive species.
 Yet the majority of the species that our civilization relies upon are exotic.
 Wheat, barley and rice are all exotic, but they are not invasive.
 Cows are exotic, but also scenic and delicious and not usually invasive.
 And those English boxwood planted around the great colonial mansions have demurely stayed where they belong for hundreds of years.
 In fact, most exotic species do not become invasive in either natural ecosystems or agricultural settings.
+While a subject of on-going research, it remains very difficult to predict whether an introduced exotic will become invasive.
+Because any exotic could become invasive or be detrimental to the ecosystem, the introduction of any exotic is a bad idea.

 They are all non-native, invasive species in Maryland.